Moving to Schoorl, The Netherlands

 What is a typical expat home or apartment like in Schoorl?

 "A typical expat home or apartment in Schoorl, is often a blend of modern and traditional Dutch architecture.
 These homes are usually spacious, with large windows that let in plenty of natural light.
 The interiors are often designed with a minimalist aesthetic, featuring clean lines and neutral colors.
 The living room is usually large and comfortable, often with a fireplace for the colder months.
 The kitchen is typically modern and well-equipped, with high-quality appliances and ample storage space.
 Bedrooms are usually cozy and comfortable, often with built-in wardrobes.
 Many homes also have a small garden or a balcony, providing a private outdoor space.
 The homes are usually located close to local amenities, such as shops, restaurants, and schools, making them convenient for expats.
-Despite being in a small village, these homes often come with modern conveniences such as high-speed internet and cable TV," said one expat who made the move to Schoorl.
+Despite being in a small village, these homes often come with modern conveniences such as high-speed internet and cable TV," replied a member in Schoorl.

 What is the average cost of housing in Schoorl?